aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Create a custom cloud in Aiven
 ==============================

 A custom cloud is your own cloud infrastructure integrated with your Aiven organization.
 Using a custom cloud in Aiven may be the optimal solution if you have specific business needs or project requirements, such as a strict regulatory compliance.
-With a custom cloud, you can manage your own infrastructure depending on your expectations and tailor it to your budget.

 .. important::